alannagenin/ProjectPython/README.md

 - Simulating gaussian curves

 The file `english-common-words.csv`  shows the 3000 most used words in English.
 We will use it to randomly choose a word.

+Files starting by `PyCon__.py` are codes coming from lectures of Python experts during the PyCon in 2013 or 2015.